springboardmentor846-alt/CreditPathAI/README.md

 To design and develop a machine learning–driven platform that predicts borrower default risk and recommends personalized recovery actions.
 Using open-source technologies to ensure cost-effectiveness, scalability, and reliability.
 The system aims to improve delinquency recovery efficiency and equip collection agents with actionable insights.

+The XGBoost model predicts the probability of loan default based on borrower financial attributes such as income, credit score, LTV, and DTI.
+Based on probability thresholds, borrowers are classified into Low, Medium, or High risk categories.

 # Tech Stack

 # Frontend